Switzerland is more capitalist than socialist. Only certain areas of the economy are publicly owned.

 One of the most significant differences between capitalism and socialism is the extent of government involvement in an economy.

 In a capitalist economic system, prosperity is generated through free markets.
 The supply and demand on the general market determine how goods and services are created.
+Examples of capitalism include free enterprise, market competition, and private ownership of capital.
 This kind of economic system is known as a market economy.

 Switzerland is a country which is capitalist to the core.
 However, the country has some socialist policies in place.